moj-analytical-services/user-guidance/source/documentation/Get started/quickstart.md

 # Quickstart guide

-This guide provides the instructions to set up the main accounts and services you need to use the Analytical Platform.
+This guide provides the instructions to set up the main accounts and services you need to use the Analytical Platform (AP).
 Once you complete it, you can:

 - access the Analytical Platform Control Panel
 - explore data on the Analytical Platform
-- begin developing your application in either JupyterLab or RStudio
+- begin developing your code in either JupyterLab or RStudio
 - contribute to the Analytical Platform User Guidance

 ## Before you begin